woudc/woudc-guidebook/en/index.md

 **ObsCode**: Code to designate the type of total ozone measurement.
 Refer to Table 3.3-8 in [section 3.3.5.3](#3353-code-tables).

-**ColumnO3**: Daily value of total column ozone amount (in Dobson Units, i.e., milli atm-cm) defined as the “best representative value”; typically in the order of DS, ZS and FM.
+**ColumnO3**: Daily value of total column ozone amount (in Dobson Units, i.e., milli atm-cm) defined as the “best representative value”typically in the order of DS, ZS and FM.
+(Derived from StdDev03 value.
+Valid range is 100 to 700.)

 **StdDevO3**: Is the estimated population standard deviation of the total column ozone measurements used for the daily value.